 - Make sure that your butter is at room temperature.
 An hour or two before making these cookies, take the butter out of the fridge and let it come to room temperature.
 The butter should be soft to the touch.
 If your butter is too cold, it will be harder to mix and there will be lumps of butter in the dough.

 - Make sure that you are using fresh ingredients!
 One of the most common mistakes in baking and making cookies is not noticing that your baking powder, flour, or baking soda is expired.
 This can ruin your cookies and waste your time and money on the ingredients.
-So every time you bake anything, make sure that the ingredients are not expired.

 - This cookie dough can be made in advance!
 So you can make this dough ahead of time and either freeze it in an airtight freezer-friendly container or store it in the fridge in an airtight container for up to 5 days!